bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 }
 ```

-We removed that signature, requiring any un-specified fields intentionally added to be now explicitly marked as such:
+We removed that signature, requiring any unspecified fields intentionally added to be now explicitly marked as such:

 ```typescript
 import { AppBskyEmbedVideo } from '@atproto/api'